Skip to content

 1. Sign in using your SSO credentials.

-Sign in to Opaque using your organization’s single sign-on (SSO) credentials.
+Sign in to OPAQUE using your organization’s single sign-on (SSO) credentials.

 Note

 When you first sign in, you won’t have admin privileges yet.
-Opaque will assign the organization admin role within one business day.
+OPAQUE will assign the organization admin role within one business day.
 Once granted, you’ll be able to manage users and access organization-wide audit logs.

 2. Assign workspace admins.